-This post will start out at Ashchurch for Tewkesbury, the current station that serves the town although it is nowhere near the town.
+This post starts out at Ashchurch for Tewkesbury, the current station that serves the town although it is nowhere near the town.

 Ashchurch used to be a major junction at one point, with lines heading in 4 different directions.
 A period map shows the basics of what was a very complex junction.
 Unfortunately I cannot put a date to this map

 Tewkesbury would be left of the Junction and the line to Cheltenham will go downwards and Worcester upwards.
 All that is left is the line to the right that terminates at the MOD Depot although it used to head towards Evesham.
 There is also a water tower still to be seen near the station, but that is it.

 That is the approach to what is left at Ashchurch, the line on the right curves off to the MOD depot.

 The trackbed of the railway line heading to Tewkesbury is now a cycle path, and I use it regularly.
 There is one small bridge that goes over the road that still has remnants of the steelwork from the railway

 The little footbridge on the cycle path from the road beneath.
 The steel girders are still in place as is the brickwork although the bridge is a jerry built effort.

 Somewhere along this path the line would have split, one section to the right becoming the Upton-upon-Severn branch and the remaining line headed into town where it would terminate at what is now Station Street.
 This is now a parking lot and I believe part of the wall dates back to the original station.
 Close to the split is what I believe was the former goods yard, its impossible to access because of the vegetation and for some strange reason is fenced off.
 It is a mass of foliage and this corner is the best image I have of it.
 Google Earth co-ordinates are: 51.995903° -2.147396°

 The line would continue a bit further bisecting the town and heading towards the now derelict Healings Mill that straddles the Avon and Severn.
 There is an interesting plaque in town that ties into this line.